apple/ml-hypersim/examples/00_empty_scene/README.md

 `obj_len_y` is the vertical length of the quad in world units.

-`rotation_world_from_obj_00`, `rotation_world_from_obj_01`, ..., `rotation_world_from_obj_33` are the entries of the rotation matrix that maps points to world space from object space, assuming that points are stored as [x,y,z] column vectors. `rotation_world_from_obj_ij` is the entry at the ith row and the jth column of the rotation matrix.
-The convention used here is that the quad's positive x axis points from left to right, the positive y axis points from bottom to top, and the positive z axis points out of the image.
+`rotation_world_from_obj_00`, `rotation_world_from_obj_01`, ..., `rotation_world_from_obj_33` are the entries of the rotation matrix that maps points to world-space from object-space, assuming that points are stored as [x,y,z] column vectors. `rotation_world_from_obj_ij` is the entry at the _ith_ row and the _jth_ column of the rotation matrix.
+The convention used here is that the quad's positive x-axis points from left to right, the positive y-axis points from bottom to top, and the positive z-axis points out of the image.

 `translation_world_from_obj_x`, `translation_world_from_obj_y`, `translation_world_from_obj_z` is the position of the quad's lower left corner.